skadi-off/onchain-analysis-showcase/README.md

 # Sybil Detection Showcase

 This repository showcases examples of our Sybil detection work and analysis results.
-Here you can see the outcomes of our detection methods applied to blockchain data.
+Here you can explore the outcomes of our detection methods applied to blockchain data.

 ## Overview